apartment with moving boxes

 Who Is Responsible for Financing Accommodations or Modifications?

-Typically, the landlord is responsible for paying for these changes at their own cost, but are not required to do so if the request is “unreasonable,” meaning that the change would cause an undue burden on the landlord or result in a fundamental alteration of the property.
-For example, a tenant requesting to add an elevator to the property would be considered an unreasonable request.
+Typically, the landlord is responsible for paying for these changes at their own cost – but they’re not required to do so if the request is “unreasonable,” meaning that the change would cause an undue burden on the landlord or result in a fundamental alteration of the property.

 How to Make an Accommodation or Modification Request